Gerardo-Manzanarez-Villasana/Galicia-Perez_etal/README.md

 Arias, S., Márquez-Guzmán, J., & Mandujano, M.C.
 2023.
 Complex Taxonomy in Opuntioideae: Is Floral Morphometry Essential to Identify Opuntia Species ?

-If you have any questions you can send mail to: mcmandujano@gmail.com, mcmandu@iecologia.unam.mx
+If you have any questions you can send mail to: mcmandujano@gmail.com, mcmandujano@iecologia.unam.mx

 Greetings :)